Philadelphia International Cycling Classic

 - The Manayunk Wall: By far the most popular place to catch the peddling is along the Manayunk Wall.
-The Manayunk Wall is the start and finish of the race, so is home to tons of block parties and high energy participants and spectators.
+The Manayunk Wall is the start and finish of the race, so naturally it’s home to tons of block parties and high-energy spectators.
 The Wall offers some of the best vantage points for watching the race, with unbeatable proximity to the riders.

-- Lemon Hill: Lemon Hill, a historic area in Fairmount Park, provides a more relaxed spot to watch the action.
+- Lemon Hill: Lemon Hill, a historic area in Fairmount Park, provides a more relaxed spot for watching the action.
 Lemon Hill is also the turn-around point for the 12-mile circuit course.